krishnasankarkk/vendor-management-system/README.md

 # Vendor Management System Documentation

 Welcome to the Vendor Management System documentation.
-This guide will help you set up and test the VMS system efficiently.
+This guide will help you set up and test the system efficiently.

 ## Overview
 The Vendor Management System is a Django-based application developed to manage vendor profiles, track purchase orders, and calculate performance metrics for vendors.
 It offers comprehensive features for efficient vendor management.